vladgrish/ds_spac_project/README.md

 - Address the prediction as indicator of a trend rather than the actual price
 - Better Validate the results for false positives
 - Create a simple function that can be run daily against a premerged SPAC stock list, that will use the trained model as input and return a Buy\Don't Buy decision for each stock with the expected price and profit % at the end of predicted period
-- Explore coraltion between increase of google search of a stock (in goole trends) and an increase in stock volume
+- Explore correlation between increase of google search of a stock (in goole trends) and an increase in trade volume

 ### Terminology
 - ticker symbol - the 3-4 letter string by which a company is identified in the stock market